abelvangennep/programmeer-theorie/Heel-Nederland/code/classes/README.md

 values.

-The functions we wrote within the station class can be used to get a station name, add a station object to ....!!!!!!!!!!!!!!!, get a random start station with heuristics or get a complete random start station, dependent on if or which heuristics are chosen.
+The functions we wrote within the station class can be used to get a station name, add a station object to the stations dictionary, get a random start station with heuristics or get a complete random start station, dependent on if or which heuristics are chosen.